FREE SHIPPING on orders of $85 or more

 Settlers from Scotland put down roots in communities all along the east coast of North America.
 Some moved north from the American colonies to Canada as United Empire Loyalists during the American War of Independence.
 As Clan societies and highland games started in North America in the 20th century many Scots rediscovered parts of their heritage.
 Early North American records indicate many people bearing the name McMillan were among those contributors:

-McMillan Settlers in the United States in the 17th Century
+McMillan Settlers in United States in the 17th Century

-McMillan Settlers in the United States in the 18th Century
+McMillan Settlers in United States in the 18th Century

-McMillan Settlers in the United States in the 19th Century
+McMillan Settlers in United States in the 19th Century